-The next Crew Meeting will be held on October 16th.
+The Crew Meeting's will be held every third Sunday after Full Band Rehearsal.
 Don't miss your chance to voice your opinion and help out the band!

 You can purchase pavers for only $100 each for the new Scout Band’s Paver Mall!
 The paver mall will be located in front of the Craig Band Hut at Camp Belzer.
 Your $100 purchase includes a 4”x8” paver with two lines of characters [Letters, punctuation, spaces] 18 characters maximum on each line.
 For an additional $5.00 you can have a third line on the paver.